-- Bakuman。's manga within a manga was preserved in the anime adaptation as a several minutes sequence of showing still, black and white manga frames, and reading its dialogues.
+- Bakuman。 preserved its manga within a manga in the anime adaptation as several minutes of showing still black-and-white manga frames, and reading its dialogues.

 - In the Haruhi Suzumiya light novels, they would sometimes make it ambiguous as to whether Kyon was thinking or speaking.
 In the anime, they keep the ambiguity by not showing his mouth when he speaks.

-- Umineko no Naku Koro ni, in its anime adaptation, keeps the use of colored text so vital to the original Visual Novel despite the fact that the dialogue in the anime is audio-based rather than text-based.
+- Umineko: When They Cry, in its anime adaptation, keeps the use of colored text so vital to the original Visual Novel despite the fact that the dialogue in the anime is audio-based rather than text-based.